The Work in the Field

 The orbs as anchors

-Together they organise how your eye moves.
-They pull your attention along certain paths and hold it at specific tensions.
-What feels like a latent system in the painting is this network of relations, not a hidden image behind the surface.
+The orbs anchor the field.
+They are not symbols.
+Their size, spacing, colour and position create a relational rhythm; each one adjusts the others, and small shifts in placement change everything.
+Together they organise how your eye moves, pulling attention along certain paths and holding it at specific tensions.
+What feels like an implied order in the painting is this network of relations, not a hidden image behind the surface.
+The system is in the surface.

 Beauty as suspicion of a system